Wildebeest's Guide To Successful Dog TrainingFeb | 01 | 2019

 When it comes to helping your pup learn, consistency and repetition will strengthen the behaviors you’re asking for.
 Whether you make it a routine to have a quick training session first thing in the morning, before meals, or both, keeping a consistent schedule will get pup in the working mindset and help reinforce their fun new tricks!

 When it comes to training, positive reinforcement keeps your pup motivated and excited to learn, but it’s important to reward them for the right actions at the right times.
 Using a clicker or verbal reward paired with keeping treats close by will help you catch and reward those perfect moments right when they happen (our Alamo Treat Pouch is perfect for this!).

-Wildebeest creates durable, stylish dog gear right here in California.
+Wildebeest creates durable, stylish dog gear.
 Equipping your best friend for all of your adventures while providing a Wild4Life guarantee, we’re committed to creating products the entire family will love.